How often do you use this type of product?

 • Use color correctors when you need to neutralize specific tones or discolorations on your skin.

-• Color correctors are designed to counteract color issues, such as redness, dark circles, hyperpigmentation, or sallowness.
+• Color correctors are designed to counteract color issues, such as redness, blue-toned dark circles, hyperpigmentation, or sallowness.

 • Apply color corrector sparingly to the problem areas before applying foundation or concealer.
 Blend it well to create a seamless finish.